suarezcetrulo/task-dashboard-UI_PROJECT/task-dashboard/README.md

 Routes Setup in server.js: Ensure that the HTTP routes (/api/tasks, etc.) are correctly mapped to the corresponding methods in taskController.js.

 Testing: After setting up everything, you should test the full stack to ensure tasks are being correctly created, updated, and retrieved.

+Created database.js: Moved database-related logic to database.js for better modularity.
+Updated server.js: Modified server.js to import functions from database.js and use them for database operations.